h2jaafar/GTSAM-tutorial/docs/presentation.md

 ```
 ---
 # Questions so far?
-- We have done examples 1 (sngle unary factor and optimization), and example 2 (multiple binary factors)
+- We have done examples 1 (single unary factor and optimization), and example 2 (multiple binary factors)
 - Next is example 3: Robot Localization
 ---

 ## Example 3: Robot Localization
-- The previous example relies on odometry measurments, but they aren't entirely accurate.
+- The previous example relies on odometry measurements, but they aren't entirely accurate.
-- They also rely on the previous factor, which can lead to error proagation.
+- They also rely on the previous factor, which can lead to error propagation.
-- A more reliable approach is to use unary measurment factors at each continuous variable
+- A more reliable approach is to use unary measurement factors at each continuous variable
 - This is especially applicable to robot localization

 ---